anananacr/bblib_tutorial/README.md

   jupyter-lab
   ```

-- Access `bblib_tutorial/bblib_tutorial` and open the Jupyter notebook (*.ipynb) corresponding to the method you want.
+- Access `bblib_tutorial/bblib_tutorial` and open the Jupyter notebook (*.ipynb) corresponding to the method you wish.

 - Run the cells, changing the `/path/to/tutorial/` to the corresponding path in your case.